WSU-kduncan/cs2900-Natrix1998/Project2/README.md

 # Running a Container

 ## Docker
 `$ sudo docker run CONTAINERNAME` will run the specified container.
-If it cannot be found locally, docker will first try to pull it, then run it.
+If it cannot be found locally, docker will first try to pull it, then run it.<br>
+Add the `-d` option to the above command and docker will run in "detached" mode.
+This means that the container will run in the background and it will not receive input or display output. <br>
+Alternatively, running the command `$ sudo docker run -it CONTAINERNAME` will run the container and keep STDIN open along with providing a terminal. `-i` can be thought of as input/interactive, and `-t` can be thought of as terminal.<br>
+- Sidenote: docker says `-t` "allocates a pseudo-tty" and since tty is an abbreviation for TeleTYpewriter (somehow) it's definitely just an "open a terminal" command.
+If you use `-t` without `-i` you can see what the container is doing but you can't input any commands via the terminal.
+`$ sudo docker exec CONTAINERNAME COMMAND` will execute the given command in the selected **running** container.

 ## Podman